farmdawgnation/watcode/README.md

 This application is a site that I wrote for my own personal amusement.
 The idea is to collect funny, interesting, or purely outrageous snippets of code for the world to see.
-Inspired by the WAT Lightening Talk, and developed in Node.js, my hope is that the submissions to this app will be amusing and what you learn from peeking at the code will be enlightening.
+Inspired by the WAT Lightening Talk, and developed in CoffeeScript that runs inside Node.js.

 ## Getting Started